 Begin your career in the medical sciences with expert guidance and real-life learning experiences.

 - Track 1 is competitive for those wishing to apply to medical school, veterinary, pharmacy, dental, optometry, podiatry or chiropractic schools.

 - Track 3 is tailored for those students interested in physical or occupational therapy.

-Courses in the Biomedical Sciences develop your critical thinking skills and build a solid scientific foundation to support your advanced degree.
-Special faculty advisors, who focus on the ever-changing admission requirements for professional programs, work one-on-one with the Biomedical Sciences student to help them be successful in their health careers.
+Courses in the Biomedical Sciences develop students' critical thinking skills and build a solid scientific foundation to support their advanced degree.
+Special faculty advisors, who focus on the ever-changing admission requirements for professional programs, work one-on-one with the Biomedical Sciences student to help him or her be successful in his or her health career.